Learning Hamiltonian Flow Maps: Mean Flow Consistency for Large-Timestep Molecular Dynamics: Additional Experiments and Ablations

 \subsection{Analysis of Simulation Stability for Small Molecules}

 We further validate the robustness of HFM by assessing simulation stability within the NVT ensemble.
 We adopt the stability metric by~\citet{fu2023forces}.
-We again provide results for all 3 thermostats. \Cref{tab:stab_langevin_app,tab:stab_csvr_app,tab:stab_nose_app} report the mean trajectory duration before collapse for Langevin, CSVR, and Nosé-Hoover thermostats.
+We compare runs from five different initial conditions and three thermostats. \Cref{tab:stab_langevin_app,tab:stab_csvr_app,tab:stab_nose_app} report the mean trajectory duration before collapse for Langevin, CSVR, and Nosé-Hoover thermostats.
 A mean of 300\,ps refers to no simulation collapse.
 The results confirm that HFM maintains high stability even for large timesteps.